Chrohma/Payload-Dropping-Drone-DE-Final-Sanchay-Koppa/README.md

 📦 **STL (3D Preview Available):**
 [Original Full Assembly](CAD/Original_Full_Assembly.stl)

 However, our mechanisms differed in housing a system that would be able to detect when an object was fully gripped.
 I made modifications to the CAD file and created housings for mini pushbuttons to be housed.
-The modifications to the prongs as well as to the moutning are visible below.
+The modifications to the prongs as well as to the mounting are visible below.

 🦾**STL (3D Preview Available):**
 [Claw Prong 1](CAD/Claw_Prong_1.stl),